-Cultural Autobiography/Reflective Personal Development Paper (20%)
+Cultural Autobiography Exercise (20%)

-This paper should be approximately 5-6 double-spaced pages, and include an APA-6 style cover page and a works cited page (if applicable).
-Please refer to the guidelines of this assignment on Blackboard.
-The purpose of this cultural autobiographical assignment is to increase awareness of your cultural identity as a step in better understanding students who come from a wide variety of backgrounds.
+The purpose of this cultural autobiographical exercise is to increase awareness of your cultural identity as a step in better understanding students who come from a wide variety of backgrounds.
 As you look at your life and begin to articulate your beliefs about education, consider your experiences through a cultural-historical lens.
-In this autobiographical narrative, you will explore your own personal history, including the formation of your identity, beliefs and perspectives on education.
+In this autobiographical exercise, you will explore your own personal history, including the formation of your identity, beliefs and perspectives on education.
 In doing so, you may consider identifying some key events and key people in your life that have served to shape how you currently interact in relationships and social/workplace encounters.
 This exercise challenges each candidate to critically unravel his or her cultural assumptions by reflecting on the events and life experiences that have shaped their cultural premises.
-Focus your narrative on the aspects of your experience including individual, interpersonal, and cultural influences, which have led to your current interest in teaching culturally, linguistically, and ability-diverse students.
+Focus on the aspects of your experience including individual, interpersonal, and cultural influences, which have led to your current interest in teaching culturally, linguistically, and ability-diverse students.